-1. When a student in a course commits an act of academic misconduct related to that particular course, the instructor who isfaculty member teaching the course has the authority to initiate academic misconduct proceedings against the student in accordance with the establishedthese procedures (Part III-A-2a).

-b.
-If the instructor concludesfaculty member finds that the student did commit the act of misconduct as alleged, the instructorfaculty member is authorized to impose an appropriate academic sanction related to the particular course involved.
-An appropriate academic sanction for such misconduct may include, butand is not-limited to, anyone or more of the following:

-(1) The student may be given a lower grade than the student would otherwise have received or a failing grade for any assignment, course work, examination, or paper involved in the act of misconduct.

-(2) The student may be required to repeat the assignment, complete some additional assignment, or resubmit any assignment, course work, examination, or paper involved in the act of misconduct.

-(3) The student may be given a lower grade than the student would otherwise have received or a failing grade for the course.

-c.
-After imposing an academic sanction, the instructorfaculty member is required to report the matter and action taken within 10 classseven calendar days in writing to the student, the chair of the department in which the course is offered, the dean/director of the college/school/division in which the course is offered, the chair of the student's department, the dean-or-/director of the student's college/school-or-/division, and the dean of students.

-d.
-If the student's course grade is affected by the sanction, the The student has the right to appeal the faculty member's findings and/or sanction through the procedures specified in Part IV[S10] of this Code[s11].

-e.
-The S12 chair of the student's department has the authority to initiate additional academic sanctions against the student if the chair concludes, in S13 consultation with the dean of students, that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct.
-The chair must notify the student in writing within seven calendar days of the date of the faculty member's report if additional sanctions are contemplated at the department level.
-If additional sanctions are contemplated the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A. The chair must report the decision, including any sanctions imposed by an instructor through the IPFW grade appeals system.
-[See IPFW Academic Regulations Grade Appeals.], in writing to the student, the college/school/division dean/director, and the dean of students within 10 calendar days of the student's opportunity to be heard.
+- (1) The student may be given a lower grade than the student would otherwise have received or a failing grade for any assignment, course work, examination, or paper involved in the act of misconduct. - (2) The student may be required to repeat the assignment, complete some additional assignment, or resubmit any assignment, course work, examination, or paper involved in the act of misconduct. - (3) The student may be given a lower grade than the student would otherwise have received or a failing grade for the course. - c.
+After imposing an academic sanction, the faculty member is required to report the matter and action taken within seven calendar10 business days in writing to the student, the chair of the department in which the course is offered, the dean/director of the college/school/division in which the course is offered, the chair of the student's department, the dean/director of the student's college/school/division, and the dean of students. - d.
+The student has the right to appeal the faculty member's findings and/or sanction through the procedures specified in Part IV of this Code. - e.
+The chair of the student's department has the authority to initiate additional academic sanctions against the student if the chair concludes, in consultation with the dean of students, that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct.
+The chair must notify the student in writing within seven calendar10 business days of the date of the faculty member's report if additional sanctions are contemplated at the department level.
+If additional sanctions are contemplated the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A.

+The chair must report the decision, including any sanctions imposed, in writing to the student, the college/school/division dean/director, and the dean of students within 10 calendar business days of the student's opportunity to be heard.

 Sanctions imposed at the department level may include academic probation, denial of future admission, or dismissal from the department.
 The student may appeal the chair's decision (including sanctions) through the procedures specified in Part IV of this Code.

-e-f.
+f.
 The dean/director of the student's college/school/division also has the authority to initiate additional academic sanctions against the student if the dean/director concludes, in consultation with the dean of students, that additional sanctions may be warranted by the nature of the act or because the student has committed previous acts of academic misconduct.
-The dean/director must notify the student in writing within seven calendar days of the date of the chair's report if additional sanctions are contemplated at the college/school/division level.
-If additional sanctions are contemplated, the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A. The dean/director must report the decision, including any sanctions imposed, in writing to the student, the chair, and the dean of students within 10 calendar days of the student's opportunity to be heard.
+The dean/director must notify the student in writing within seven calendar10 business days of the date of the chair's report if additional sanctions are contemplated at the college/school/division level.
+If additional sanctions are contemplated, the student shall be provided an opportunity to be heard in accordance with the standards articulated in the opening paragraph of Part III, Section A.

+The dean/director must report the decision, including any sanctions imposed, in writing to the student, the chair, and the dean of students within $10 \frac{\text{calendar}}{\text{calendar}}$ business days of the student's opportunity to be heard.

 Sanctions imposed at the college/school/division level may include academic probation, denial of future admission, or dismissal from the college/school/division.
 The student may appeal the dean's/director's decision (including sanctions) through the procedures specified in Part IV of this Code.